 Congratulations!
 You’re engaged!
 Phew, do you have a lot of work ahead of you.
 It will be easy to get caught up in the details of the big day, so take it from someone who’s just a month away from her own wedding: make a point to slow down and put some preparation towards the actual marriage!
 After all, the wedding lasts a day but the sacrament is forever.

 To that end, here’s an easy list of short books (300 pages or less) to prepare your hearts, minds, and souls for this beautiful vocation.
-They may be part of your marriage prep already, but they’ll definitely work well with whatever formation your diocese requires — feel free to read just one or two or even all five!
+They may be part of your marriage prep already, but they’ll definitely work well with whatever formation your diocese requires — feel free to read just one or two or even all six!
 Besides, you may find yourself needing breathing space and reading is a great way to decompress.

 Venerable Archbishop Fulton Sheen was something of a celebrity clergyman, among the first in the Church to successfully take advantage of modern media as a way to guide his flock.
 He coupled his pastoral experience working with married couples and his extensive theological and philosophical training to present a sort of theology of the body before Theology of the Body.
 The first chapter alone is chock-full of powerful one-liners and timeless wisdom that will have you nodding along thinking, «Of course!
 Why didn’t I think of that?»